Sunday, October 13, 2024

 A New, Broader, More Fundamental Case for Social Media Agent "Middleware" (Revised)

-(Post and deck restructured, expanded 1/7/24, as noted below.)
+(Discussion draft post and deck, restructured, expanded 1/7/24, as noted below.)

 Despite the efforts of business, government, and academia, there seems to be no adequate solution to the dilemma of managing any-to-any online media at global-scale.
 Too much central control by platforms or governments is a "loaded weapon on the table" ripe for authoritarian abuse, but media anarchy pollutes the public (and private) sphere -- and there are no bright lines.
 This is creating a deepening crisis not only in the world's political health, but in all aspects of public health: social, mental, and physical.